December 8, 2016

 Editor’s note: This is part of a series of profiles for fall 2016 commencement.
 See more graduates here.

 Kenneth Brown was always interested in weather, and by high school, had identified meteorology as his chosen area of study.
 A conversation about the role of meteorology in aviation added aerospace engineering to his educational plans.

 Kenneth Brown, December 2016 Dean's Medalist for the School of Geographical Sciences & Urban Planning, has pursued two passions -- meteorology and aerospace engineering -- and is on his way to a career that integrates the two.

 Download Full Image

-Q: What’s something you learned while studying at ASU that surprised you, that changed your perspective?
+Q: What’s something you learned while at ASU — in the classroom or otherwise — that surprised you, that changed your perspective?

 Q: If someone gave you $40 million to solve one problem on our planet, what would you tackle?

 A: I would put the funding toward research in re-usable launch systems.
 This would reduce the cost to launch meteorological satellites, and could increase our ability to forecast dangerous weather conditions.